 But the strange Crash style moment came right when the Scion driver emerged and saw the news crew.
 She looked at Val and immediately smiled.
 “I love your show!
 I watch it all the time.”
 When I thought about it later, the crash was the first actual encounter with another human we had had in all the afternoon’s driving.

 This entry was posted on Saturday, August 16th, 2008 at 2:10 pm and is filed under Book News, Traffic Culture, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.